Qcombo: A Python Package for Automated Commutator Calculations of Quantum Many-Body Operators: Theoretical Framework

 For $k \geq 2$, the irreducible density matrices are defined recursively:

 and so forth.
 The irreducible $k$-body density matrix $\lambda^{(k)}$ encodes the genuine $k$-nucleon correlations in the reference state $|\Phi\rangle$.
-If reference state has no correlation, e.g, a Slater determinant (an independent-particle state), the full $k$-body density matrix factorizes completely, and $\lambda^{(k)}$ vanishes for all $k \ge 2$.
+If the reference state has no correlation, e.g., in the case of a Slater determinant (an independent-particle state), the full $k$-body density matrix factorizes completely, and $\lambda^{(k)}$ vanishes for all $k \ge 2$.
 This defines the SR framework.
-Conversely, if reference state is correlated and $\lambda^{(k\ge 2)} \ne 0$, we are working within the MR framework.
+In contrast, when the reference state is correlated, the irreducible density matrices satisfy $\lambda^{(k\ge 2)} \ne 0$, defining the multi-reference (MR) framework.
+In the present work, we focus on the more general MR framework; SR expressions can be obtained easily by setting terms with irreducible density matrices to zero.

-As we calculate the commutators of normal-ordered many-body operator, we firstly need to calculate their products, which obey the generalized Wick theorem.
-An algebraic proof of generalized Wick theorem is provided in Ref~\cite{Kong2010}.
+As we calculate the commutators of normal-ordered many-body operators, we first need to calculate their products, which obey the generalized Wick theorem of Kutzelnigg and Mukherjee \cite{Kutzelnigg1997}.
+An algebraic proof (and further generalization) can be found in Ref~\cite{Kong2010}.
 Any product of two normal-ordered operators can be expanded in a sum of normal-ordered terms, with Wick contractions and operators containing at least one index from each of the original operators.
 For example, the basic contractions appearing in the expansion of a product of normal-ordered two-body operators are (notice the signs):

 Only the first two contraction types appear in the regular Wick theorem for uncorrelated reference states (SR framework).
 The additional contractions increase the number of terms when we expand operator products using the generalized Wick theorem (MR framework).